-This all means that there is a good chance that you have asbestos in your home, particularly if it was built before 1972.
+This all means that there's a good chance that you have asbestos in your home, particularly if it was built before 1972.
 Although it's nothing to fool around with, asbestos generally doesn't pose a danger if it's embedded in floor tiles or roofing felt and is left undisturbed.
-However, you should be concerned if you have old popcorn texture on your ceilings or walls or blown insulation in your attic.
-If so, you are well advised to have the material tested for the presence of asbestos, since in these locations, asbestos fibers are more likely to break free and circulate in the air.
+However, you should be concerned if you have old popcorn ceilings or walls or blown insulation in your attic.
+If you have either of these, you're well-advised to have the material tested for the presence of asbestos, since in these locations, asbestos fibers are more likely to break free and circulate in the air.

 Because of its fire resistance, asbestos is an ideal material for insulating furnaces and furnace pipes, so you're most likely to find it in the basement or another utility area.
 In addition, it's an ingredient in some vermiculite wall and attic insulation.
-You might also find it in ceiling and floor tiles, in outdoor siding tiles, and in cement shingles.
-Older popcorn ceiling textures may contain a small amount of asbestos.
-Current regulations allow manufacturers to incorporate it in millboard as well as in corrugated and flat sheets of cement board—products that can still be purchased.
+You might also find it in ceiling tiles and linoleum flooring, in outdoor siding tiles and in cement shingles.
+Older popcorn ceilings may contain a small amount of asbestos.
+Current regulations allow manufacturers to incorporate it in millboard as well as in corrugated and flat sheets of cement board — products that can still be purchased.

 When locked into a material such as floor tile or cement board, asbestos isn't dangerous, because the fibers can't become airborne.
 As a rule of thumb, asbestos generally isn't hazardous as long as it's left undisturbed.
 However, if you're planning renovations that include drilling, sawing, or removing materials, you need to need to know if they contain asbestos.
 You also need to take precautions if any suspect materials are deteriorating and beginning to crumble by themselves.